AnharHussainMiah/HelloFx/README.md

 This will automatically download, extract and copy the required files into the correct folders.

-And then you can build and run your project with the follwing command:
+And then you can build and run your project with the following command:

 ```shell
 $ grind run